tanaypratap/teamtanay.jobchallenge.dev/content/participants/ttjc@Digvijaysingh0707/index.md

 I am Sophomore at KIET GROUP OF INSTITUTIONS GHAZIABAD majoring in Electronics and Communication branch(expected 2022)
 I am a quick learner and enthusiastic about problem-solving.
-I am currently learning Android development a
+I am currently learning Android development
 I also love Data Structure and Algorithm

 ## why are you taking this challenge?